abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 4. Timing: **timeout** and **time** <a name="timing"></a>
-Frequently in practice we are faced with the situation when the command execution gets stalled, without clear indication when its execution might resume.
+In practice, we are frequently faced with situations when the command execution gets stalled without a precise indication of when its execution might resume.
 For instance, if we are copying files over the network, and if the network connection experiences a problem, copying itself will hang until the network connection recovers.
 But for instance if are copying over network 1000 files containing our data, and if we managed to copy 90% of them, clearly we can reach the decent statistics and reliable results in our analysis, even if we did not analyze the whole dataset.

-In general, we can prevent command to hang forever with the **timeout** command.
-This command in essence ensures that a given command is run within a specified time limit.
+In general, we can prevent the command from hanging forever with the **timeout** command.
+This command  ensures that a given command is run within a specified time limit.
 Its generic syntax is:
 ```bash
 timeout someInterval someCommand
 ```